-TIP: You can also create new plan file process definitions from the file group node in the Explorer task pane, or by going to Manage > Process Management > Process Definitions.
+TIP: You can also create new plan file process definitions from the file group button in the Axiom ribbon tab (if the file group is listed there), or by going to Manage > Process Management > Process Definitions.
+In systems with installed products, this feature may be located on the Admin tab.